AryaJeet1364/BankingSystem/ReadMe.md

 - Token blacklisting on logout

 ### Double-Entry Ledger System
-- Balances are never stored directly — they're always derived from ledger entries using a MongoDB aggregation pipeline
+- Balances are never stored directly, they are always derived from ledger entries using a MongoDB aggregation pipeline
 - Every transaction creates exactly one `DEBIT` entry and one `CREDIT` entry
 - Mirrors how real-world banks track money